For this example, we will do keyword research on the phrase ‘web hosting’.

 - Spyfu 74% to rank for this keyword phrase

-This is the reason why we do keyword research in the first place to find the right keyword phrase that is searched for the most that are also easier to rank with.
+This is the reason why we do keyword research in the first place to find the right keyword phrase that is searched for the most and that is also easier to rank with.

 This is our end result to help us to decide to use the phrase ‘web hosting’.